Cocktails

 - What food goes well with a Corn n Oil?

-- Corn n Oil pairs well with BBQ, Chocolate, Desserts.
+- Corn n Oil pairs well with BBQ, Steak, Grilled Meat.
 The pairing is based on complementary flavour profiles from the recipe's ingredients.

 - How strong is a Corn n Oil?

 - The Corn n Oil has an ABV of approximately 29.4%.
 That's approximately 1.46 US standard drinks.
-A standard serving contains 175 calories, 2.8g sugar, 5.8g carbs.
-Strength varies depending on the exact measures and spirits used.
+This recipe is estimated to contain 175 kcal, 2.8g sugar, 5.8g carbs.
+Strength varies depending on the exact measures and ingredients used.

 - When is a Corn n Oil typically served?